device-hackers/learning-web/README.md

 # Learning Web
-Personal project to store the practical aspects of theoretical learning activities of the web technologies
+Personal project to store the practical aspects of theoretical learning activities of the web technologies.